 The number of sessions will vary for each individual.
 This is dependent on the color, size and location of the unwanted hair.
 During the initial visit, the laser light disables those follicles in the "active" phase of the growth cycle.
 Follicles in the "dormant" phase will not be permanently affected.
 Since follicles cycle through "active" and "dormant" phases, additional sessions may be desired once the "dormant" follicles become "active".
 For this reason multiple treatments will be necessary.
 Regrowing hairs are usually lighter and thinner.
 It is best to retreat as soon as new hair growth is apparent and in some cases even earlier.
 Once the decreased density is achieved, maintenance treatments are recommended approximately once or twice a year.
 The number and intervals of treatments varies from one patient to another, but generally facial hair requires more treatment sessions, while non facial hair requires longer intervals between treatments.

-Yes.
-The current technology using the Nd:YAG laser allows treatment of darker skin with unprecedented safety and efficacy.
+For patients with very dark or tanned skin the current technology using the Nd:YAG laser allows treatment of darker skin with unprecedented safety and efficacy.

 With electrolysis, the operator inserts a needle into the hair shaft with the intention of reaching the follicle, then sends a small electrical charge designed to disable the follicle.
 The operator then removes that particular hair with a tweezer.
 Hair Removal is much faster with a laser as the laser is pulsed about once per second across the surface of the skin.
 Each "pulse" of laser light disables a large number of hair follicles.
 Electrolysis operators can only treat those hairs that they can see and which they can reach through the hair shaft.
 A laser treats any "active" follicle, even if the hair has not yet reached the surface of the skin, or if the hair shaft is not straight.
 White, grey and blonde hairs do not respond to any laser and are still best treated with electrolysis.